 Life has been seriously stressful lately.
 Honestly, it’s been overwhelming to the point of nearly having a breakdown.
 So this weekend, my fiance and I decided we were going to escape that, even if for just one night.

 On Thursday night, we started prepping for the next day’s adventure.
 We settled on camping at El Mirage Lake (or, more appropriately, El Mirage Dried-Up Lakebed, definitely no water in sight).

-We peacefully let the morning takes its course, and after the sun was high in the sky, we made French press coffee, finished off our bottle of champagne and made egg and turkey breakfast sandwiches.
+We peacefully let the morning take its course, and after the sun was high in the sky, we made French press coffee, finished off our bottle of champagne, and made egg and turkey breakfast sandwiches.

 This is going to sound extremely strange- but the post-breakfast shit in the middle of nowhere using the redneck toilet was one of the most glorious moments of this trip.

 We left El Mirage (which was fun in itself, driving at 70+ mph across the barren and vast lake bed) around 10 am and headed to our highly anticipated hike: BigHorn Mine Trail!

 You can find and learn more about the BigHorn Mine Trail here.
 It was very easy to locate the trailhead (there’s a large paid parking lot as well as a smaller area of free parking).

 The hike is about 4 miles round trip and it was fairly strenuous if you’re asking me (a girl who is pretty out-of-shape) but STUNNINGLY BEAUTIFUL.
 The forest is densely covered with tons of different plants and trees, and the mountain range you’re able to view during 90% of the hike is a truly breathtaking backdrop.